ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 and ACK aggregation effects such as batching and slotting at shared-medium L2 hops (wifi, cellular, DOCSIS), as well as end-host offload mechanisms (TSO, GSO, LRO, GRO), and end host or middlebox ACK decimation/thinning.

+Note that when the sender has requested reduced ACK frequency (see
+{{impact-of-changing-ack-frequency}}), the resulting infrequent ACKs can produce bursty ACK arrivals that resemble ACK aggregation.
+The BBR.extra_acked estimator will account for this by increasing C.cwnd to allow the sender to continue transmitting during inter-ACK gaps.

 BBR augments C.cwnd by BBR.extra_acked to allow the connection to keep sending during inter-ACK silences, to an extent that matches the recently